 Android Studio bundles a whole list of features that include intelligent code editing, debugging, unit testing, and code profiling.
 Let us look at each of them in a little more detail.

 - Instant update and run make your code changes pushed immediately to the running app.
 It doesn’t require restarting of application.

-- Inbuilt and lightweight emulator installs and runs your apps within no time.
+- An inbuilt and lightweight emulator installs and runs your apps within no time.
 It makes your app run on a variety of device configurations.

-- Excellent build system (Gradle) helps in automating build, formulating dependencies, and preparing custom build configurations.
+- The excellent build system (Gradle) helps in automating build, formulating dependencies, and preparing custom build configurations.

 - Gradle is a multi-device build system.
 It works the same for all Android devices, be it a tablet, a mobile phone, or an Android TV.

 - Easy integration with version control systems, e.g., GitHub and SVN

 - It is also possible to prepare the Build environment for execution on a CI server like Jenkins and Bamboo.

 - Readymade code templates can make app development easy and fast.